 4 International PPC Tips for Non-US English-Speaking Countries

-Wu Tang is for the children; AdWords is for everyone.
+Wu Tang is for the children; Google Ads are for everyone.
 It’s used by marketers from Boston to Brisbane and, outside of ad extensions (some of which are unavailable in countries that don’t fly the stars and stripes) and policies grounded in legalities, the strategies SEMs use are largely the same.

 Costs per click, however can vary drastically: